eclipse-cdt-cloud/timeline-chart/doc/documentation.md

 * Library user can configure a data model provider which gets asked for data lazily depending on the viewport.
 * Data is prefetched for x and y dimensions to make scrolling smoother.
 * Data can be fetched for a given resolution, so the provider can optimize the amount of data provided.
 * The data model provider allows to provide an array of rows, containing an array of elements.
 An element has a start time and a length.
 Arbitrary additional data can be provided, which is then used for styling and registered handlers.
-E.g. the hover provider would look up certain fields to display hover.
+E.g., the hover provider would look up certain fields to display hover text.
-*The data model provider allows to provide an array of arrows, pointing from a point to another point.
+* The data model provider allows to provide an array of arrows, pointing from a point to another point.
 Here a point is a coordinate in the timeline graph consisting of a time and row number.
-Arrows can have arbitrary additional properties used for styling and registered handlers
+Arrows can have arbitrary additional properties used for styling and registered handlers.